Green Leaf

 Students pursuing this degree must complete 36-39 credits within the major, with a minimum cumulative GPA of 2.00.
 Students completing the Smithsonian-Mason semester program will have a total of 40-43 credits.
 Students must have a minimum grade of C in each of the core courses, including the capstone course (GLOA 400), and a minimum grade of C- in each of the courses used to fulfill the concentration and the language requirement for Global Affairs majors.
 Students who major in Global Affairs may not also earn the minor in Global Systems.

-Global Affairs majors fulfill the Mason Core Capstone requirement by successfully completing GLOA 400.
+Global Affairs majors fulfill the Mason Core Apex requirement by successfully completing GLOA 400 or GLOA 492.

 For policies governing all undergraduate degrees, see AP.5 Undergraduate Policies.